Sweeping along the banks of the River Cherwell, Oxford's peaceful botanic garden was founded in 1621 for the study of medicinal plants;...

 St Edmund Hall

-St Edmund Hall (‘Teddy Hall’ to its residents) is the sole survivor of the original medieval halls, the...
+St Edmund Hall (‘Teddy Hall’ to residents) was founded sometime before 1317 and is the sole survivor of the original medieval halls, the...

 This Cowley Rd institution is a hugely popular brunching destination, decorated with classic posters, warm yellow walls, chunky mirrors...

 High St · interesting places nearby